Hubood History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from the Old French name Hubaut or one of the Old German names Hugibald or Hubald.
+The name Hubood is of Anglo-Saxon origin and came from the Old French name Hubaut or one of the Old German names Hugibald or Hubald.
 These names have the literal meaning of mind-bold.
-CITATION[CLOSE]

 Early Origins of the Hubood family

-Another 121 words (9 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hubood research.
+Another 61 words (4 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubood History in all our PDF Extended History products and printed products wherever possible.

 Hubood Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hubood include Hubble, Hubel, Hubell, Hubbold, Hubbald, Hubball and others.